ronthalanki/Blackjack/README.md

 - Language: Java; I used Java in order to create this program as it is object-oriented and has static typing.
 This allowed me to quickly ensure that code was modular and limited breaking of abstraction barriers.

-- ArrayList for Person Hand, MainDeck: Both of these objects had changing sizes and thus an array would not be effective to use to store the objects.
+- ArrayList for Players.Person Hand, Cards.MainDeck: Both of these objects had changing sizes and thus an array would not be effective to use to store the objects.
 Additionally, a HashMap would also not be effective since I was simply iterating through each object rather than searching for a specific object.

-- Person/Dealer: I used one class to represent the Person and Dealer as there was significant re-use of code between the two objects.
+- Players.Person/Players.Dealer: I used one class to represent the Players.Person and Players.Dealer as there was significant re-use of code between the two objects.
 Furthermore, I did not use a parent class for both of these objects as I wanted to reduce the number of the total number of classes to maintain readibility.

 - Input Class: The Input class handled any type of user input to ensure that user's could not enter malformed input.